How to get the best from a week of precious revision and study time

 Get someone to hide your phone while you’re studying.
 Facebook, Twitter, Snapchat and Instagram will all still be there in a couple of hours.
 Maybe even stay off TSR if it's preventing you from knuckling down.

 If you have to be on your computer, use your willpower or a browser extension to limit your time on distracting sites.

 You can then use access to social media as a reward after a long revision session.

 5. Don't become a hermit

-You probably do need to spend a lot of time on revision during half term but keeping some parts of your normal life going will help you stay healthy in body and mind.
+You probably need to spend a lot of time on revision during half term, but make sure you keep some parts of your normal life going.
+It will help you stay healthy, body and mind.